Doing Business in Morocco

 - Moroccan Capital: Rabat

-- Largest cities in Morocco: Agadir, Essaouira, Fes, Marrakesh, Meknes, Mohammadia, Oujda, Ouarzazate, Safi, Salé, Tangier,
+- The largest cities in Morocco: Agadir, Essaouira, Fes, Marrakesh, Meknes, Mohammadia, Oujda, Ouarzazate, Safi, Salé, Tangier, and Tetouan.

 - The official languages in Morocco: Arabic and Amazighe.